PurrNet/PurrDocs/guides/steam-setup/connect-with-steam.md

 **Concluding Remarks:** Please feel free to ping me in the [PurrNet Community Discord](https://discord.gg/HnNKdkq9ta) if you found this guide helpful or have feedback on how we can improve it.
 This is certainly not an exhaustive guide, but we hope it helps you get started!

-The source code and example project can be found [here](https://github.com/Spell-Bound-Studios/PurrNet-SteamTransportGuide).
+The source code and example project can be found [here,](https://github.com/Spell-Bound-Studios/PurrNet-SteamTransportGuide) but you must manually install Heathen's Toolkit for Steamworks until I can update this into a more formal package.

 Cheers,